PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-17 08:06:02
+Last updated: 2024-04-17 08:06:35
-Random Quote: You don’t want a criminal lawyer.
-You want a criminal lawyer. - Jesse Pinkman
+Random Quote: For a joke to work, it has to have part of truth and part of pain. - Berlin